The True Botanicals Resurfacing Moisture Mask deeply exfoliates without drying out skin. Best of all, it’s made of quality, safe ingredients.

 Lactic acid is an alpha hydroxy acid (AHA) used to improve the signs of skin aging—such as wrinkles—and also to help reduce acne.
 It has the advantage of being gentler than another popular AHA, glycolic acid.
 Also?
 Lactic acid helps to lighten and brighten skin by inhibiting melanin-triggering enzymes.

 Astaxanthin is an antioxidant more powerful than Vitamin C. It diminishes age spots, improves skin’s elasticity and texture, and even helps stimulate collagen production.
-The astaxanthin in this mask is derived from red pond algae.
+The astaxanthin in the True Botanicals Moisture Mask mask is derived from red pond algae.

 Massage onto clean, dry skin.
 Leave on for 2-5 minutes.
 Gently remove with a warm, damp washcloth.

-Use at night, up to once or twice weekly.
+Use the True Botanicals Resurfacing Moisture Mask at night, up to once or twice weekly.

 Where to Purchase